emmt/LocalFilters.jl/README.md

 [mathematical morphology](https://en.wikipedia.org/wiki/Mathematical_morphology)
 operations, a neighborhood is called a *structuring element*.

-Denoting `A` the source array and `B` the neighborhood or the kernel (by default `B` is a centered box of size 3 along every dimension), the available filters are:
+Denoting `A` the source array and `B` the neighborhood or the kernel (for most filters, `B` is by default a centered box of size 3 along every dimension), the available filters are:

 * `erode(A,B=3)` performs an erosion (local minimum) of `A` by `B`;